AdguardTeam/AdguardKnowledgeBase/01.general/17.dns-providers/docs.en.md

 ### Yandex DNS

 [Yandex.DNS](https://dns.yandex.com/) is a free recursive DNS service.
-Yandex.DNS' servers are located in Russia, the CIS countries, and Western Europe.
-Users' requests are processed by the nearest data center, which provides high connection speeds.
+Yandex.DNS servers are located in Russia, the CIS countries, and Western Europe.
+User requests are processed by the nearest data center, which provides high connection speeds.

 #### Basic